blox-eng/blox.bg/content/pages/index.md

             iconPosition: right
             style: secondary
             elementId: ''
-      - title: Blueprint
+      - title: Build
         tagline: ''
         subtitle: ''
         text: >
           We help you put your dream into a tangible plan.
-Connecting the dream world to the real word.
+Connect the dream world to the real word and see it come to life.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image